-3. And again, the reason that David and Abishai could enter the camp unnoticed was that the Lord put the army of Israel, including Saul, into a "deep sleep."
-It was not that they were lazy or did not want to protect their king.
+And as I have said, the reason that David and Abishai could enter the camp unnoticed was that the Lord put the army of Israel, including Saul, into a "deep sleep."

+It was not that they were lazy or did not want to protect their King.
 God was working and David must have recognized this because he took Saul's spear and his jug of water as evidence that he could have killed Saul, but didn't!